mato/rump-php/README.md

 ## What is this?

-A demonstration of a Nginx + FastCGI + PHP stack, running as Unikernels atop the Xen hypervisor, powered by [rumprun](http://repo.rumpkernel.org/rumprun) and [Rump Kernels](http://rumpkernel.org).
+PHP packaging and infrastructure for running as Unikernels atop the Xen hypervisor, powered by [rumprun](http://repo.rumpkernel.org/rumprun) and [Rump Kernels](http://rumpkernel.org).